jvanlint/tacview2db/README.md

 > A sample dashboard built using Django that references a DB built with tacview2db.

 ## How To Use It
-Tacview has the ability to export it's native Tacview file format into XML.
+Tacview has the ability to export its native Tacview file format into XML.
 1. Use the File menu in Tacview to export a currently viewed file as XML. (the Tacview file should preferably be from the server and not a client in the recently flown mission)
 2. Place the XML file in the same directory as tacview2db.py.
 Or you can specify a path to the file when calling the command in the terminal.
 3. Run the Python script passing it the name of your xml file. (eg. ```python tacview2db.py mymission.xml```)